You’ve already heard the phrase –

 I was once naive when it came to awards… I had no idea that in order to win an award you had to nominate yourself/ your brand/ your agency/ your campaign/ your product… let alone pay for the privilege.

 But over the years we’ve become very aware of how important they are in establishing trust and credibility and we’ve been very successful in winning awards for ourselves and our clients.
 Winning ‘Marketing Week Best B2B campaign 2013’ after our first year in business was unprecedented and significantly helped the credibility of our business.
-And over the last three years we’ve consistently delivered marketing programmes that have helped our clients win many awards (too many to mention) so we feel we’re at liberty to dish out some advice on what we’ve learnt along the way:
+And in the years since we’ve consistently delivered marketing programmes that have helped our clients win many awards (too many to mention) so we feel we’re at liberty to dish out some advice on what we’ve learnt along the way:

 Time spent in reconnaissance is seldom wasted.